 The daily hussmean datasets contain spatial discontinuities over the ocean (see Figure 2).
 This is likely due to discontinuities in data from the Global Climate Models that are being downscaled.
 These discontinuities coincide with discontinuities in the daily tasmean (mean surface air temperature) datasets.
 Monthly data and data over the land are not affected.

 Figure 2: Example map of approximately 10 kilometre resolution NARCliM huss data showing an unrealistic spatial discontinuity in the ocean to the east of New South Wales.

 The daily sstmean datasets for the NARCliM MIROC3.2 simulations contain spatial discontinuities in December 1991.
 This is due to discontinuities in data from the MIROC3.2 Global Climate Model that is being downscaled.
 Monthly data are not affected.

 You can download maps of future changes (2020-2039 and 2060-2079) from the NARCliM projections for temperature, hot days and cold nights, rainfall and Forest Fire Danger Index.
 These maps are in ASCII file format.
-They are for the NARCliM domain and are at ~10 kilometres resolution.
+They are for the NARCliM domain and are at approximately 10 kilometre resolution.
 Each download also has a ‘read me’ document.

-The data is available for the multi-model mean of the 12 model ensemble for the NARCliM 10 kilometres domain and can be found on the NSW Climate Change Downloads page.
+The data is available for the multi-model mean of the 12-model ensemble for the NARCliM 10 kilometre domain.
+This, and all other NARCliM data is available from the Climate Data Portal.